RobotLeopard86/Jaguar/README.md

 * Meson
 * Ninja

-All other dependencies will be downloaded at configure-time.
 Configure the build directory with `meson setup build --native-file native.ini`, then run `meson compile -C build` to build `libjaguar` and `jaguartool`.
 You do not have to use the native file (which sets the compiler to Clang and the linker to LLD), but it is recommended.

 ## Licensing